 - Increase positive identity and sense of belonging;

-- Increased knowledge and understanding of Aboriginal history, traditions and culture for all learners; and
+- Increased knowledge and understanding of Indigenous histories, traditions and culture for all learners; and

 We believe that our students are our future, and consequently, all members of the Surrey Schools community share in the responsibility to promote the goals agreed upon in the AEEA.

 Two music videos, Hide & Seek and Show Us The Way, centre on young Indigenous people embracing and acknowledging Indigenous heritage and feature 22 Indigenous students, representing 19 Nations from Surrey Schools.
 Student-written lyrics along with compelling visuals shed light on some of the challenges facing Indigenous youth in an urban setting.
 Through the arts, students share their powerful messages:

 “The closer you look the more that you see, the wisdom of elders come back to me.
 Once taken from home, but now we are free, we won’t forget where we are meant to be.”